Adventurous traveler Nancy Dorrans shares safety tips.

 Where does our comfort zone come from and how and why does it change?
 Are we born with a narrow or broad comfort zone?
 Does it develop over time with experience?
 I say the latter.

 Your travels will take you away from your home and possibly your “comfort zone.”
 My business is to make sure you are well prepared for your next adventure.
-That it is a fair value and perhaps safely outside your comfort zone.
-Help me help you get there!
+Also, that it is a fair value and perhaps safely outside your comfort zone.